WasiqB/coteafs-selenium/README.md

 Some of the key features which this framework offers are as follows:

-:point_right: Latest Selenium WebDriver 4.0 (Alpha 2).
+:point_right: Latest stable Selenium WebDriver 3.141.59.

 :point_right: Minimal learning curve.